Joopmicroop/DesktopCover/README.md

 Also if you open a Finder window and take a look at your desktop folder, all your icons including the hidden ones from the desktop background will be visible there.

+Once an option has been chosen in DesktopCover sript/app, they will press trough reboot.
+To go back to the old way, run the script/app again and invert your choice.

 DesktopCover.app :
 -----------------
   the gui + DesktopCover.sh script, you can move the app to your Applications folder or